 - Make it easier to perform self-care activities, such as getting dressed and grooming

-Candidates for SDR Surgery
+Candidates for Selective Dorsal Rhizotomy Surgery

-SDR surgery is typically performed on children who have spastic cerebral palsy.
+SDR surgery is typically performed on patients who have spastic cerebral palsy.
 Because it is irreversible, careful patient selection is critical.
 At Gillette, every candidate for SDR surgery undergoes a spasticity evaluation, which includes a physical examination and testing in our world-renowned James R. Gage Center for Gait and Motion Analysis.